brycejohnston/geojson2image/README.md

 # geojson2image

 Ruby library for generating images from GeoJSON.
-This gem currently is in alpha / pre-release level status (not fully functional).
+This gem currently is in alpha / pre-release stage.

 ## Installation

-You will need ImageMagick installed.
+You will need [ImageMagick](http://imagemagick.org/) installed.
 Then Add this line to your application's Gemfile:

 ```ruby
 gem 'geojson2image'